-For example, doing a bunch of one-legged squats during a cycle spring training means that there is a focus on one leg at a time.
+For example, doing a bunch of one-legged squats everyday during a cycle spring training means that there is a focus on building leg strength on one leg at a time.
 On the other hand, a trainer who’s more into general preparation for power and strength might deem such an exercise unnecessary.

 The term “weight training” in itself is widely used by most people as somewhat of a general term – an umbrella for a bunch of other things.

 First off, try not to confuse strength training with weight lifting, bodybuilding, or powerlifting, the three of which can be harmful to kids, or potentially even damage some of your equipment, like ending up with bent barbells.

 How?
 You might ask.

-Well, it’s because these exercises can put too much strain on the muscles, tendons of a youngling, hurting things such as their bone growth more so if they have low bone density.
+Well, it’s because these exercises can put too much strain on major muscle groups, tendons of a youngling, hurting things such as their bone growth more so if they have low bone density.
 Such damage can be substantial if proper technique is completely sacrificed in favor of lifting more weight.
 Poor technique can be a straight pass to injury, even for seasoned lifters.

 When it comes to kids, controlled movements and light resistance are truly the best.
 A special emphasis should be put on proper technique and safety.
-Your child can do a lot of strength training with his or her own body weight exercises (like doing sit ups), lightweight dumbbells (I’d suggest the lowest setting on adjustable dumbbells) or cheap resistance tubing.
+Your child can do a lot of strength training with his or her own body weight exercises (like doing sit ups), lightweight dumbbells (I’d suggest the lowest setting on adjustable dumbbells) or cheap resistance exercise bands.
 They can also rely on free or machine weights, obviously.

 Bodybuilding is both a sport and a recreational activity.
-Competitive bodybuilders can go as far as developing extremely muscular bodies to fight (not literally) for recognition at competitions.
+Competitive bodybuilders can go as far as developing extremely muscular bodies – from the neck down – to fight (not literally) for recognition at competitions.
 Their bodies usually contain very low levels of fat, and they boast a highly muscular size and shape.

 Bodybuilders rely on a number of different exercises, including weight machines like the sumo smith machine or free weights.
 They’re often the type of people who use such exercises the most.
 This is due to the fact that they need every bit of muscle humanely possible in order to enhance body features.

-In fact, the nutritional side of things plays a huge role in a bodybuilder’s training program mainly because they always seek to lower the percentage of body fat and cholesterol levels.
+In fact, the nutritional side of things plays a huge role in a bodybuilder’s weight training programs mainly because they always seek to lower the percentage of body fat and cholesterol levels.
 On the other hand, they use exercise to increase metabolism and burn up any surplus fat in the body.